Kanboard Documentation

 "C:\php\php.exe" -f "C:\inetpub\wwwroot\kanboard\cli" cronjob

-5. Under “Security Options”, choose a user that can write to the database in case you are using Sqlite (might be IIS_IUSRS depending of your configuration)
+5. Under “Security Options,” choose a user that can write to the database if you are using SQLite (this might be IIS_IUSRS depending on your configuration).

-In case your hosting provider doesn't offer CLI access, you can run cron jobs by calling a URL.
+If your hosting provider does not offer CLI access, you can run cron jobs by calling a URL.
 The URL is protected using the webhook token and should be called via HTTPS for added security.